pullreports/pullreports-quick-start/jee/README.md

 If your database is not an H2 database, you must add an appropriate JDBC driver to the Servlet Container's classpath in order for the container to provide a JNDI datasource to Pull Reports.

-Since the `jee` sub-project uses the [Gretty Gradle](http://akhikhl.github.io/gretty-doc/index.html) plugin to serve the application, add your database driver to the `gretty` dependency configuration within `jee/build.gradle`.
+Since the `jee` sub-project uses the [Gretty Gradle](http://akhikhl.github.io/gretty-doc/index.html) plugin to serve the application, add your database driver to the `gretty` dependency configuration within `build.gradle`.

-For example, to use a PostgreSQL database, add the PostgreSQL driver in `jee/build.gradle`:
+For example, to use a PostgreSQL database, add the PostgreSQL driver in `build.gradle`:

     dependencies {
         ...